Grant-Archibald-MS/hosted-powerfx/README.md

 ### Python

-To run the Python sample
+To run the Python sample using compiled .Net Standard 2.0

 1. Change to Python code and install dependancies